geekylou/CastVideos-chrome/README.md

  1. Get a Chromecast device
  2. Install appropriate Chrome browser
  3. Install appropriate Chrome Cast extension
+ 4. A web server to host the script and your video content.
+This can be either on your local network or the internet.

  See the developer guide and release notes at https://developers.google.com/cast/ for more details.

 # Steps: